D-F-Y-S/cs207-FinalProject/docs/source/index.rst

-This project is hosted on GitHub_ and PyPI.
+This project is hosted on GitHub_ and PyPI_.

 .. _GitHub: https://github.com/D-F-Y-S/cs207-FinalProject